-“Why would anyone want to keep bees on their property?
+“Why would anyone want to keep honeybees on their property?
 They are a nuisance with their stinging, buzzing and attacking!
-Besides, keeping bees is dangerous and expensive!”
+Besides, beekeeping is dangerous and expensive!”
 This is what I hear from people all the time when I start talking about “my girls.”
 Hopefully I can help you understand that these statements couldn’t be farther from the truth.

 First of all, yes bees do sting.
 But I want you to understand something about bees.
 They are very different from wasps, bumble bees and hornets.
 The honeybee’s stinger is barbed at the end, just like a fish hook.
 So when the honeybee stings you, the stinger and part of the bee’s abdomen are left behind, causing the honeybee to die.
 So a honeybee is not going to go out of her way to sting you for no reason!
 Wasps and hornets on the other hand have a stinger like a hypodermic needle and they can sting repetitively.

 Since the honeybee can only sting you once and consequently dies, it is safe to assume that honeybees are not as likely to attack you as a wasp or hornet.
 The only reason a bee would attack, is if you are attacking their hive.
 Now I am sure you are thinking, “Big Bear, don’t you have to get into the hive to harvest the honey?”
 The answer to that is YES.
 Notice I said, attacking their hive.
 With the right tools and practices, you can get into your hive without your bees seeing you as an imminent threat.
 I will cover that more in a later page.